NEOForCE: Near-Earth Objects' Forecast of Collisional Events: NEOForCE monitoring system

 where $\bm{\xi}$ and $\bm{\xi}_*$ are vectors in $(\xi, \eta, M)$ coordinate system at time $t$ of the asteroid (point A) and VA closest to the Earth on the main axis of curvilinear uncertainty ellipsoid (point B), correspondingly. $\bm{x}_0$ and $\bm{x}_{0*}$ are the state vectors of the selected VA and the one we are looking for, correspondingly, at $t_0$ and $\left[ \frac{\partial \xi}{\partial x_0} \right]$ is the matrix of the partial derivatives of curvilinear coordinates at time $t$ over the Cartesian coordinates at $t_0$.

 $( \bm{x}_{0*}-\bm{x}_0 )$ is the vector we are looking for: how to change the state vector of the selected VA on the previous stage so that after orbit integration it goes to point B at time $t$.
-In practice, for NEOForCE system we also consider: $\frac{3}{4}( \bm{x}_{0*}-\bm{x}_0 )$, $\frac{1}{2}( \bm{x}_{0*}-\bm{x}_0 )$ and state vectors.
-We integrate these orbits until time $t$ plus 0.5 days.
+In practice, for NEOForCE system we also {use these two additional state vectors}: $\frac{3}{4}( \bm{x}_{0*}-\bm{x}_0 ) + \bm{x}_0$ and $\frac{1}{2}( \bm{x}_{0*}-\bm{x}_0 ) + \bm{x}_0$. {These state vectors are closer to $\bm{x}_0$ than $\bm{x}_{0*}$.} We integrate these orbits until time $t$ plus 0.5 days.
 If none of them collide with the Earth at approximately time $t$ we select the closest to the Earth.
 This newly selected VA is closer to the Earth at approximately time $t$ than the original one, so we repeat the procedure using this VA as the new reference (starting from computing $\bm{\xi}$, $\bm{\xi}_*$ vectors and matrix $\left[ \frac{\partial \xi}{\partial x_0} \right]$).
-In this way, the method works as an iterative refinement process: at each step the candidate VA is moved closer to the Earth at $\approx t$ until one of three conditions is met: a collision is found, the solution drifts outside the 9-$\sigma$ uncertainty ellipsoid, or the maximum number of 10 iterations is reached.
+In this way, the method works as an iterative refinement process: at each step the candidate VA is moved closer to the Earth at $\approx t$ until one of {four} conditions is met: \begin{enumerate} \item[(i)] \Dima{a collision is found: we compute the probability by the target plane method (see Section~\ref{sec:target_plane}) ; } \item[(ii)] \Dima{ the solution drifts outside the 9-$\sigma$ uncertainty ellipsoid: we stop the procedure } \item[(iii)] \Dima{the maximum number of 10 iterations is reached: we stop the procedure; } \item[(iv)] \Dima{the asteroid enters the sphere of influence with the Earth --- we run the target plane analysis (see Section~\ref{sec:target_plane}) to search for a VI. } \end{enumerate}

-In an extreme case where the stretching of the uncertainty region is very high and mismatches the linear estimation, the closest VA between these 3 cases can be further away than the original one.
-In this case we select $\frac{1}{6}( \bm{x}_{0*}-\bm{x}_0 )$ virtual asteroid and proceed again.
-Once the VA entered the sphere of influence (approximately 929,000~km) we launch the target plane analysis (see Section~\ref{sec:target_plane}).
+{By taking two additional state vectors, which are closer to original one, instead of simply using $\bm{x}_{0*}$ we slightly mitigate some convergence problems that can happen after multiple close encounters.} In an extreme case where the stretching of the uncertainty region is very high and mismatches the linear estimation, the closest VA between these 3 cases can be further away {from the Earth} than the original one.
+In this case we select $\frac{1}{6}( \bm{x}_{0*}-\bm{x}_0) + \bm{x}_0$ VA and proceed again.

 If virtual impactor is found, $\bm{x}_{0*}$, we estimate its impact probability by the target plane method and multiply this value by

 which takes into account that the found $\bm{x}_{0*}$ is not the nominal one.
 If a VI is not found we can use a 'sidekick' try to find a VI around it.
 We don't do it by default in order to save the performance but we keep this as an option for special cases.